YinJC/uk-tex-faq/FAQ-mathonlyref.md

----
-layout: page
-title: Numbers for referenced equations only
+# Numbers for referenced equations only
----

 There are those who consider that papers look untidy with numbers on every equation; there is also a school of thought that claims that